LaurentClaessens/frtex/README.md

 ## The Latex actor system

-The LaTeX implementation uses the actor system in order to, being given a LaTeX file as input, produces the LaTeX code with all the \input done (recursively).
+The "latex actor system" is intended to take as input a LaTeX filename and produce as output the "recursive" content of that file with all the \input{file} explicitly replaced by the content of "file.tex".

+The use of our actor system makes the recomposition work extremely multi-thread and then(?) efficient.

 This is still under development.

-The "latex actor system" is intended to take as input a LaTeX filename and produce as output the "recursive" content of that file with all the \input{file} explicitly replaced by the content of "file.tex".

 ### How it works